Kaiapoi: Transport

 State Highway 1 bypasses the town to the west via the Christchurch Northern Motorway.
 Prior to the completion of the motorway in December 1970, State Highway 1 ran down the main street of Kaiapoi.
-A half-hourly bus service connects Kaiapoi to Rangiora and central Christchurch.
+A bus runs nine times a day to or from central Christchurch.

 The Main North Line railway runs through Kaiapoi, and the town once served as the junction for the Eyreton Branch, which provided rail access to communities west of Kaiapoi such as West Eyreton (though it ran to the north of Eyreton itself).
 This branch line opened in 1875 and closed fully by April 1965.
 The old station has a NZHPT Category II listing.

 The river used to have a port before the construction of the Waimakariri River bridge, and was an important point for the transport of goods to and from Christchurch.
 Bucking the trend of river ports dying off in the middle of the 20th century, the port actually reopened for a decade between 1958 and 1967, to allow smaller ships to bypass the congested Lyttelton wharves.